 Remember people are much more willing to pay for a cure than for prevention.
-Targeting existing pain rather than promising future pleasure will result much higher conversion, much higher customer satisfaction and lower price resistance.
+Targeting existing pain rather than promising future pleasure will result in much higher conversion, much higher customer satisfaction and lower price resistance.

 Look for pain points in your industry and become the source of relief.